GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

 <Figure src="../img/plugin-dev-tutorial-final.png" caption="A screenshot of the widget displayed after clicking on the chord." />

 :::info Troubleshooting

-If you get to this point and note that nothing happens, open the developer tools in your browser and investigate the console errors.
+Troubleshooting If you get to this point and note that nothing happens, open the developer tools in your browser and investigate the console errors.
 Also check your running process in your terminal for any errors.
 Review the code you added to ensure you didn't miss any imports or statements.
 Check over your config file to ensure that "plugins", "assemblies", and "tracks" are all present for the configuration to work properly.

 :::

 ## Writing a simple integration test with cypress